unbekanntes-pferd/dracoon-python-api/README.md

 await dracoon.get_keypair(secret=secret)

 ```
-This function of the main API wrapper will accept a secret (that you need to pass or prompt) returns the plain keypair and stores in in
+This method of the main API wrapper will accept a secret (that you need to pass or prompt) returns the plain keypair and stores in in
 the client for the current session.